 Maybe you too will call this place home –

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on July 20, 2015, in Art, Business, Community Economic Development, French Shore, Heritage, History, Landscapes/Geography and tagged art, earl pilgrim, Fishery, folk art, Great Northern Peninsula, Iceberg, lighthouse, Newfoundland, quirpon, quirpon island inn, radio quirpon, Travel and Tourism, Viking.
+Posted on July 20, 2015, in Art, Business, Community Economic Development, Cultural Experiences, History, Nature, Tourism and tagged art, earl pilgrim, Fishery, folk art, Great Northern Peninsula, Iceberg, lighthouse, Newfoundland, quirpon, quirpon island inn, radio quirpon, Travel and Tourism, Viking.
 Bookmark the permalink.
-3 Comments.
+4 Comments.